 He mentioned that 3 minutes on this is like doing 200 pushups.

-Now I don’t know if this scene actually happened in real life, but I wouldn’t be surprised if it did because he was that obsessed with body training.
+Now I don’t know if this scene actually happened in real life, but I wouldn’t be surprised if it did because Bruce was so obsessed with body training.

-What Bruce’s friends said about his electric training?
+What Bruce’s friends say about his electric training?